How to Grow, Care and Propagate Silver Dollar Jade (Crassula arborescens)

 Temperature and Humidity

-Average room humidity is ideal for Silver Dollar Jade.
+Average humidity of 50-55% is ideal for Silver Dollar Jade.
 It has no need for high humidity.
 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestations.
 Take care not to damage the fragile leaves.

 Always make sure that there is good air circulation for Silver Dollar Plant to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.